 Team Army and Team Ethos are co-brands of a programme which helps to fund sport, challenge and adventure in the armed forces community in order to improve health, wellbeing and recovery..
 We help the best get better.

-Sponsorship of Team Army/Team Ethos provides a unique and valuable channel to raise profile and brand awareness for private sector partners.
+Sponsorship of Team Army/Team Ethos helps suppliers to demonstrate social value by visibly giving back to the forces.
+It provides a unique and valuable channel to raise profile and brand awareness for private sector partners.
 It enables a partnership with a trusted, respected and highly valued institution.
-Forces sport is supported by organisations and individuals who share the same passion and positive values and who are proud to say they are part of Team Army/Team Ethos.
+Our forces are supported by organisations and individuals who share the same passion and positive values and who are proud to say they are part of Team Army/Team Ethos.
 Our sponsor group is now a powerful and valuable network for B2B activity at our many events bringing value beyond brand exposure and corporate entertainment.

 Team Ethos is also the Official Fundraising Partner of Invictus UK and is endorsed by the Ministry of Defence.
 We hope you will join the Team.

 This page is a compilation of the more common questions that we have been asked by prospective sponsors.

 What is Team Army and Team Ethos?

 The Team Army/ Team Ethos programme is operated by Ethos Fundraising Ltd in collaboration with our registered charity, Team Army Sports Foundation.
 The brands are interchangeable and applicable within the armed forces as appropriate.

 What was the rationale for setting up Team Ethos?

 Team Ethos was developed in response to a number of factors: